 “When we are looking for remote-monitoring or RPM [remote physiological monitoring] devices or any other technology—for example, diabetes, blood pressure and glucose monitors—we want those tools to be Wi-Fi-encompassing—with built in Wi-Fi connectivity and functionality to address the digital divide—so that the patient does not have to struggle in getting that particular piece for a seamless connection,” he said.

-Geisinger is a member of the AMA Health System Program that provides enterprise solutions to equip leadership, physicians and care teams with resources to help drive the future of medicine.
+Geisinger is part of the AMA Health System Member Program that provides enterprise solutions to equip leadership, physicians and care teams with resources to help drive the future of medicine.

-A former chair of the AMA Integrated Physician Practice Section, Dr. Murali served on the work groups that developed the playbooks for value-based care payment best practices, and he applauded the AMA’s role in accelerating adoption of these types of payment arrangements.
+A former chair of the AMA Integrated Physician Practice Section, Dr. Murali served on the work groups that developed the playbooks for value-based care payment best practices, and he applauded the AMA’s role in helping accelerate adoption of these types of payment arrangements.

 “It's important to also recognize what the AMA brings to the table as a convener,” Dr. Murali said.